paulvandermeijs/spawn/README.md

 # Spawn

-A command-line tool for creating files and folders from a template.
+A scriptable command-line tool for creating files and folders from a template.

 ## Installation